Rancho Palos Verdes, California: Emergency services

+Rancho Palos Verdes contracts with the Los Angeles County Sheriff's Department for law enforcement services through a joint regional law enforcement agreement with the cities of Rolling Hills and Rolling Hills Estates.
+The Lomita Sheriff's Station serves the Peninsula Region Cities, as well as the City of Lomita and the unincorporated areas of Academy Hill and Westfield.

+The Los Angeles County Department of Health Services operates the Torrance Health Center in Harbor Gateway, Los Angeles, near Torrance and serves Rancho Palos Verdes as well.

-Notable residents
+Notable people

-Notable residents of Rancho Palos Verdes include Merrill Moses, the Olympic water polo player, who lived there.
+Notable people of Rancho Palos Verdes include Merrill Moses, the Olympic water polo player, who lived there.
 Major League Baseball pitcher Eli Morgan was born and grew up there.
 World number one tennis player Pete Sampras grew up here from 7 years old.
-Top-10 tennis player Eliot Teltscher also lived there, and top-20 tennis player Taylor Fritz lives there.
+Top-10 tennis player Eliot Teltscher also lived there, and top-10 tennis player Taylor Fritz lives there.
 Professional basketball player Shawn Weinstein is from there.
 Christen Press, a forward for the United States women's national soccer team and two-time World Cup champion, grew up there.
 Professional poker player Barry Greenstein and artist John Van Hamersveld have resided in Rancho Palos Verdes.

-Chester Bennington of rock band Linkin Park was a longtime resident of Palos Verdes.
 Christopher John Boyce, a former American defense industry employee who was convicted for selling United States spy satellite secrets to the Soviet Union in the 1970s, grew up there.
-The author Joan Didion, lived in the Portuguese Bend Club area of Rancho Palos Verdes for a brief period of time with her husband and daughter.
-Chris Doughty, Massachusetts politician and businessman was born and raised in Palos Verdes, and was eliminated in the primary for the 2022 Gubernatorial race for the Republican Party.
+Author Joan Didion lived in the Portuguese Bend Club area of Rancho Palos Verdes for a brief period with her husband John Gregory Dunne and their daughter.
+Chris Doughty, Massachusetts politician and businessman, was born and raised in Palos Verdes, and was eliminated in the primary for the 2022 Gubernatorial race for the Republican Party.

+In popular culture

+Because of its scenic location and proximity to the Pacific Ocean and Hollywood, Rancho Palos Verdes has been the site of numerous films and television shows.

+Movies

+Inception, Pirates of the Caribbean movie franchise, Dunkirk, 50 First Dates, Step Brothers, Horrible Bosses 2, Twins, Charlie's Angels, Patriot Games (film), and the Lethal Weapon movie franchise were filmed in Rancho Palos Verdes.

+Television

+Many television shows, such as Emergency!, The O.C., Lucifer, Lethal Weapon, True Detective, and Beverly Hills 90210, have been filmed on location in Rancho Palos Verdes.